ChenfuShi/HiChIP_peaks/README.md

 #### differential peak analysis

 Run the previous commands with the --keepdiff flag enabled.
 This will produce a temporary file that can be used with the diff_peaks command to integrate all samples together.
-This utility will look for all the correct files in a folder, merge the peaks at a fragment site level a produce a table with the signal in each peak from each sample.
+This utility will look for all the correct files in a specified folder, merge the peaks at a fragment site level a produce a table with the signal in each peak from each sample.
 This can then be imported in R or others and analysed using DESeq2 or other differential expression analysis tools.
 See example R script for inspiration.

 ```
-usage: diff_peaks [-h] -i HICHIP_TOOL_RESULTS -o OUTPUT_FILE -r RESFRAG
+usage: diff_peaks [-h] -i hichip-peaks_RESULTS -o OUTPUT_FILE -r RESFRAG
                   [-a SIZES] [-m MINIMUM]

 input directory with outputfiles from peak_call and create table for